ordina-jworks/ordina-jworks.github.io/_posts/2017-12-03-XPDays-Benelux-2017.md

 * Third step: "What do you think will help you?"
 Guide the person towards a **change in language**.
 It's important they can see that a change in the situation is actually possible.
 * Fourth step: "When?"
 Create concrete **plans** for change.
 Don't postpone taking action.
 Plan it and make it happen.

-More information can be found on the Dutch website [Praktisch op weg naar Teamresultaat](http://www.praktischopweg.nl/).
+More information can be found on the Dutch website ['Praktisch op weg naar Teamresultaat'](http://www.praktischopweg.nl/).

 ### Motivate Your Team with Gamification - Jean-Jacques Courtens